TinyTinni/KinectFaker/Readme.md

 |NuiSkeletonCalculateBoneOrientations|
 |NuiSetDeviceStatusCallback|

-They are not changed in anyway and not guaranteed to work.
+The functions above are not changed in any way and not guaranteed to work.

 ## LICENSE
 [GPLv3](./License)© Matthias Möller.
 Made with ♥ in Germany.